-Acutis is designed for you to integrate with your existing build process through its API, so currently there aren’t any configuration files or starter projects to clone.
+Acutis allows you to integrate it with your existing build process through its API.
+Currently, there aren’t any configuration files or starter projects to clone.

 The template engines that inspired Acutis are all great software, and you will be served very well by them.
 So why use this?